 Harmful Algae Blooms

 Most algae do not harm people, wildlife, or the environment.
 But some types of algae in Virginia can be dangerous.
 Algae species in fresh and salt water may multiply rapidly when environmental conditions are favorable for their development.
 Most algal blooms are not harmful but some do affect fish and humans, as well as other animals like birds and marine mammals.
 These are known as Harmful Algal Blooms (HABs).
 If water is discolored, murky, has an odor, or if there appears to be a film on the water surface, swimming is not advised for humans or pets.
 Learn more about HABs and how to report them by clinking on the Harmful Algae Blooms link above.

 Want to help children and teens stay safe and healthy while swimming?
 Have them take the Healthy Swimming Pledge, available at the link above!
 Use as a part of a swim healthy swimming activity and post your drawings on social media using #swimhealthyva!

 For more information on waterborne pathogens, please see the links in the left-hand sidebar under Waterborne Hazards Control.

-The week before Memorial Day, May 22–28, 2017, marks the thirteenth annual Healthy and Safe Swimming Week.
+The week before Memorial Day, May 20–26, marks the fifteenth annual Healthy and Safe Swimming Week.
 Nationwide, communities will be collaborating and engaging in discussion about how to maximize the health benefits of water-based physical activity while minimizing the risk of recreational water–associated illness and injury.